Thomas Peterffy Sells 20,000 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction on Wednesday, April 7th.
-The stock was sold at an average price of $73.46, for a total transaction of $1,469,200.00.
-Following the sale, the chairman now owns 8,209,211 shares in the company, valued at $603,048,640.06.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Friday, April 9th.
+The stock was sold at an average price of $74.04, for a total value of $1,480,800.00.
+Following the sale, the chairman now owns 8,173,811 shares of the company’s stock, valued at approximately $605,188,966.44.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.

 Thomas Peterffy also recently made the following trade(s):

 The firm also recently announced a quarterly dividend, which was paid on Friday, March 12th.
-Investors of record on Monday, March 1st were given a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.54%.
+Shareholders of record on Monday, March 1st were given a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.55%.
 The ex-dividend date of this dividend was Friday, February 26th.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 17.62%.
+Interactive Brokers Group’s payout ratio is 17.62%.

 Interactive Brokers Group Company Profile